Disclaimer: These plans are for someone who has more money than time and or construction skills (me)!

 Once it was put together I was pretty pleased with the result.
 Our only concern upon first inspection is that it is very dark inside.

 Note that I did finally get the awning attached!
 It's cute once it's on.

 I set the coop up on a stand.

 That added support piece is optional on the plans, but probably needed for the larger coop.

 The 6' x 12' Run

 I wanted a run that was tall enough to walk in.
 I discovered lots of neat-o free plans for making things out of PVC pipe online.
-My plans are based off this plan for making a 6' x 9' greenhouse.

 These plans are easy to alter to increase or decrease the length of the structure in 3-foot increments. just add (or remove) a section from the middle.
 For each additional 3-foot section you will need to add (or subtract) the following to the materials list: